Boston scores 29, leads No. 1 Gamecocks past NC A&T 79-42

 Amihere finished with nine points and Zia Cooke 8 for South Carolina.

-North Carolina A&T is off to its worst start in coach Tarrell Robinson’s 10 seasons.
+North Carolina A&T is off to its worst start in Robinson’s 10 seasons.
 Scott had seven points to lead the Aggies, who shot 22% (14 of 63) from the field.

 THE BIG PICTURE